3.2. Analyzing Search in Unsorted Lists¶

 where \(\mathbf{P}(x)\) is the probability of event \(x\).

-Let \(p_i\) be the probability that \(K\) is in position \(i\) of L (indexed from 0 to \(n-1\).
-For any position \(i\) in the list, we must look at \(i+1\) records to reach it.
+Let \(p_i\) be the probability that \(K\) is in position \(i\) of L (indexed from 0 to \(n-1\)).
+For any position \(i\) in the list, standard sequential search will look at \(i+1\) records.
 So we say that the cost when \(K\) is in position \(i\) is \(i+1\).
 When \(K\) is not in L, sequential search will require \(n\) comparisons.
 Let \(p_n\) be the probability that \(K\) is not in L. Then the average cost \(\mathbf{T}(n)\) will be

 What happens to the equation if we assume all the \(p_i\) ‘s are equal (except \(p_n\))?

-Depending on the value of \(p_n\), \(\frac{n+1}{2} \leq \mathbf{T}(n) \leq n\).
+Depending on the value of \(p_n\) (which can range from 0 to 1), \(\frac{n+1}{2} \leq \mathbf{T}(n) \leq n\).

 3.2.1.1.
 Lower Bounds Proofs¶